Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Design: A New Matching Design to Integrate RCT and OS

-Let $n_{o1}^+$ and $n_{o1}^-$ denote the number of OS treated units in the overlapping domain and in the non-overlapping domain, respectively.
-We create $C_m=\lceil n_{o1}^+\hat\nu(X_m)/\sum_{m=1}^{nr}(\hat\nu(X_m))\rceil$ copies for each RCT unit $m$.
-Since $\sum_{m=1}^{n_r}C_m\geq n_{o1}^+$, we create $\sum_{m=1}^{n_r}C_m- n_{o1}^+$ "imaginary" units in the OS treated group for the convenience of matching.
-For the non-overlapping domain, we create $n_{o1}^-$ imaginary RCT units, the same number as there are OS treated units ($n_{o1}^-$), so that the treated and controls matched to the same imaginary RCT unit form a matched set.
+For the technical convenience of matching, we create imaginary units so that the weighted RCT group and the OS treated group have the same sample size.
+Specifically, since $\sum_{m=1}^{n_r}C_m\geq n_{o1}^+$, we create $\sum_{m=1}^{n_r} C_m-n_{o1}^+$ "imaginary" units in the OS treated group for the common support $\mathcal{X}$.
+For the external support $\mathcal{X}^c$, we create $n_{o1}^-$ imaginary RCT units, the same number as there are OS treated units in $\mathcal{X}^c$ ($n_{o1}^-$), so that the OS treated and controls matched to the same imaginary RCT unit form a matched set.
 Then, we apply a modification of the three-way approximate matching algorithm in \cite{karmakar2019using} to implement this matching process.
-Since the weighted RCT sample has a similar covariate distribution to the OS treated group in the overlapping domain, we can treat them as two samples drawn from the same distribution.
-Through this three-way matching process, we aim to ensure that the matched OS control group in the overlapping domain also has a distribution that mirrors these two samples.
-We discard the matched sets of imaginary OS treated units in the inference stage in the overlapping region as well as the imaginary RCT units in the non-overlapping region.
-Figure \ref{fig_matchingillustration} shows this manipulation of the units by making multiple copies of the RCT units and adding imaginary units as needed.
-The units are matched 1-to-1-to-1 in the figure.
+In the matching process, we set the distance between the imaginary units and any other units to be a large penalty so that matched sets using only non-imaginary units are close.
+We discard the matched sets of imaginary OS treated units in the inference stage in the common support as well as the imaginary RCT units in the external support.

+Although the proposed matching design focuses on a binary treatment, it can be developed in parallel to analyze data with multiple treatment groups.
+The implementation of the matching algorithm from \cite{karmakar2019using} already allows for any $k$-many treatment groups.

-We now introduce notation for our matched data.
+We now introduce the notation for our matched data.
 Let $i$ index our $I$ matched sets.
-Suppose matched set $i$ contains $J_i$ observational units and zero or one RCT unit.
-Let $ij$, for $j=1,\ldots, J_i$, denote the observational units in the matched set $i$.
-The matched structure looks different according to whether the units belong to the overlapping domain $\X$ or not.
-However, each matched set $i$ contains exactly one observational treated unit such that $\sum_{j=1}^{J_i} Z^o_{ij}=1$.
-Each observational control unit is included in at most one matched set.
+Suppose matched set $i$ contains $J_i$ OS units and zero or one RCT unit.
+Let $ij$, for $j=1,\ldots, J_i$, denote the OS units in the matched set $i$.
+The matched structure looks different according to whether the units belong to the {common support} $\X$ or not.
+However, each matched set $i$ contains exactly one OS treated unit such that $\sum_{j=1}^{J_i} Z^o_{ij}=1$.
+Each OS control unit is included in at most one matched set.
 Each RCT unit is included in zero, one, or more matched sets.
 There are $C_m$ matched sets that includes RCT unit $m$, $m=1,\ldots,n_r$.